Shehbaz Sharif: United States

-In April 2025, Sharif met with a United States delegation led by Eric Meyer, Senior Bureau Official for the State Department’s Bureau of South and Central Asian Affairs, and announced that U.S. companies seek to invest in Pakistan's untapped minerals.
-Sharif also emphasized the cruciality of American mediation in de-escalating the 2025 India-Pakistan conflict, with the Pakistani government nominating Donald Trump for the Nobel Peace Prize for his role in mediating an end to the conflict.
-Trump also met with Pakistan's Chief of Army Staff Asim Munir in June 2025, signaling a major thaw in relations between the two countries.
-In July, Sharif's government negotiated a trade deal with the U.S. which included American investment in Pakistan's crude oil reserves in its territorial waters.
+In April 2025, Sharif met with a United States delegation led by Eric Meyer, Senior Bureau Official for the State Department’s Bureau of South and Central Asian Affairs, and announced that US companies seek to invest in Pakistan's untapped minerals.
+Sharif also emphasised the cruciality of American mediation in de-escalating the 2025 India-Pakistan conflict, with the Pakistani government nominating Donald Trump for the Nobel Peace Prize for his role in mediating an end to the conflict.
+Trump also met with Pakistan's Chief of Army Staff Asim Munir in June 2025, signalling a major thaw in relations between the two countries.
+In July, Sharif's government negotiated a trade deal with the US which included American investment in Pakistan's crude oil reserves in its territorial waters.
 The deal also included partnerships in cryptocurrency and information technology.
 In September 2025, Sharif attended a conference with Muslim leaders and Trump on the sidelines of the Eightieth session of the United Nations General Assembly to establish an end to the Gaza war.
 In the same month, Sharif visited the White House and met with Trump.
-During the 2025 Gaza Peace Summit, Sharif announced his intention to nominate Trump for the Nobel Peace Prize for a second time.
+During the October 2025 Gaza Peace Summit, Sharif announced his intention to nominate Trump for the Nobel Peace Prize for a second time.
+In January 2026, Sharif announced Pakistan's acceptance of an American invitation to join the Board of Peace for the reconstruction of the Gaza Strip following the Gaza war.